 - 6 How to Get Christmas Planners

 Christmas Planner PDFs to Help Plan Your Holiday

-It’s that time of year again when things can sometimes get a little hectic.
-To help you get through all the holiday to-dos, I’ve created a Christmas planner (17 pages) that covers stressful events like menu planning and shopping.
-And yes, it’s free.
+It’s that time of year again when things can sometimes get a little hectic and overwhelming.
+To help you get through all the holiday to-dos, I’ve created two Christmas planners: a free version and a premium version.

-To get your copy, just fill out the form at the end of this post.
-If you’d like the entire 35-page Christmas planner <— click here to be taken to my shop.
+To get your free copy, just fill out the form at the end of this post.
+If you prefer the premium Christmas planner <— click here to be taken to my shop.

 Disclosure: Some of the links below are affiliate links that I have provided for your convenience.
 Click here to read my full disclosure policy.

 Christmas Planner Contents

 Our Christmas planners are divided into five sections: